The 9 Best Restaurants Near The Prado Museum

 Casa Alberto

-Just 10 minutes walking from the museum in Las Letras, Casa Alberto is a century-old tavern that oozes with ambience.
+Just 10 minutes walking from the museum in Las Letras, Casa Alberto is a century-old tavern that oozes with ambiance.
 If you like paintings and photos of famous bullfighters, even better.
 Cozy up to the casual bar for some outstanding tapas, such as fried calamari, crispy patatas bravas, and veal meatballs or try to nab a table at the more formal restaurant for their famous Russian salad, cod-stuffed peppers, tender beef cheeks, and rich oxtail stew.

 Patatas bravas with AliOli restaurants near the Prado museum